-The Fund may invest in mortgage loans, mortgage pass-through securities and other securities representing an interest in or collateralized by adjustable and fixed rate mortgage loans ("Mortgage-Backed Securities").
+The Real Estate Securities Fund, Absolute Return Tracker Fund, Commodity Strategy Fund, Managed Futures Strategy Fund and Global Infrastructure Fund may invest in mortgage loans, mortgage pass-through securities and other securities representing an interest in or collateralized by adjustable and fixed-rate mortgage loans mortgage pass-through securities and other securities representing an interest in or collateralized by adjustable and fixed rate mortgage loans ("Mortgage-Backed Securities").

 Mortgage-Backed Securities are subject to both call risk and extension risk.
 Because of these risks, these securities can have significantly greater price and yield volatility than traditional fixed income securities.

-General Characteristics of Mortgage Backed Securities.
+General Characteristics of Mortgage Backed Securities